fis/aoc/docs/2020-notes.md

 scores are memoized based on the starting decks, though I have not checked whether that comes into play much.

+> Update 2021-12-13: it doesn't.
+It's been removed since then.
+But a number of
+> other implementation improvements did cut down the runtime to about half of
+> what it used to be.

 ## [Day 23](https://adventofcode.com/2020/day/23): Crab Cups

 An AoC staple is a game that can be efficiently simulated on the small scale